 Dad looking back at us instead of at the road.
-I put my hand over her mouth.
+I put my hand over Aoife’s mouth.
 ‘Shut up!
 You’re upsetting him.’

-Dad wasn’t looking at the busy road we were racing along.
+Dad wasn’t looking at the busy road.
 Trembling voice.
 ‘I don’t understand anything.
 What’s happening?’

-As he watched us for our answer, his car veered slowly into oncoming traffic.
+As he watched us for our answer, our car veered slowly into oncoming traffic.

 Cars were beeping at us.